Mermithidae: Life history

 Mermithids are wire-like and have a smooth cuticle with layers of spiral fibres.
 The digestive tract is similar to that of free-living nematodes only in the young larvae prior to their parasitic life; in the parasitic stages the oesophagus is disconnected from the mid-intestine, and females lack an anus.
 The female genital opening is at the midbody, while the male opening is at the tip and visible as one or two spicules.
 The eggs are laid either in water or on land, and the newly hatched larvae are free-living, as are the adults that emerge from the hosts to lay eggs.

 The taxonomy of the group has been confused due to poor specimen collection as well as very limited morphological characteristics, and most are discovered by entomologists rather than nematologists.
 Even the best-studied species, Romanomermis culicivorax, has an unclear taxonomic status.

 Host behavior alteration

-Mermithid nematodes induce water-seeking behavior in their hosts, by relying on altering the host's hemolymph osmolality (concentration of salt) to achieve the same effect.
+Mermithid nematodes alter their host's hemolymph osmolality (concentration of salt) to induce water-seeking behavior.

+Association with iridoviruses

+Mermithids have been found to be associated with iridoviruses in several arthropod species.
+Strelkomermis spiculatus have been found to transmit an iridovirus in the mosquito species Culex pipiens, Culex apinicus, and Aedes aegypti.
+Isopod iridescent virus has been found associated with Thaumamermis cosgrovei in the isopod species Porcellio scaber and Armadillidium vulgare.
+An unidentified iridovirus virus has been found in the fly species Culicoides variipennis sonorensis in association with Heleidomermis magnapapula infections.
+In all three instances, iridoviral infections occurred at a much higher rate in mermithid-parasitized individuals.
+However, in the case of the interaction between C. v. sonorensis, H. magnapapula, and their iridovirus, the virus appears to kill both host and parasite before they reach maturity, impairing the mermithid's biological control of C. v. sonorensis.